Aoiizu/InformationNotToForget/README.md

 Easy web based labeling plus augmentation, and it exports straight to YOLO or TFLite formats.
 Flaw: the free tier has limits, and exported formats sometimes need reformatting to fit your specific model.

+## Core Project Flaws Worth Flagging in the Proposal
+It's actually a good idea to name these honestly, since it shows you've thought through the limitations rather than ignoring them.

 **No reliable ground truth**
 Body condition scoring in real veterinary practice usually involves palpation, meaning actually feeling the ribs and fat under the fur, not just looking at the cat.
 So an image only ML approach has a real accuracy ceiling.
 Long haired or fluffy cats might look heavier than they actually are.
 It's worth mentioning this upfront as a scope limitation.